ELeeAstro/Rosseland_Clouds/README.md

  Warning: This code is under active development and undergoing a refresh of an older code for easier use.
 The README is not complete!

+ ## Theory guide

+ An overleaf (in progess) [theory guide](https://www.overleaf.com/read/mggfpbbmpqpk#2fbd7d).
+ This details what is actually going on in the code, and the theory behind the calculations etc.

  ## How to use

  The Gen_input.py file will generate the input files wavelengths.txt and RTtable.txt - the wavelengths, radii and temperatures of the calculations are contained here.